vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-2017-12-07.md

 layout: page
 title: Introduction to R and Bioconductor
 excerpt: "Intro to R and Bioconductor"
+startDate: 2017-12-07
+endDate: 2017-12-07
+startTime: 09.30
+endTime.
+17.00
+city: Sheffield
+postcode: S1 3JD
+country: United Kingdom
+venue: Pam Liversidge Design Studio 1 - D06
+description: "R is a highly-regarded, free, software environment for statistical analysis, with many useful features that promote and facilitate reproducible research.
+In this course, we give an introduction to the R environment and explain how it can be used to import, manipulate and analyse tabular data.
+We will also introduce the Bioconductor project, and how it can enable the analysis of complex biological datasets.
+After the course you should feel confident to start exploring your own dataset using the materials and references provided."
+keywords: R, R-programming,bioinformatics, data analysis, data science
+difficulty: beginner
+contact: bioinformatics-core@sheffield.ac.uk
 ---

 - Sheffield - 7th December 2017